JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 apply plugin: 'java'

 intellij {
-    version '15.0.1'
+    version 'IC-14.1.4' //IntelliJ IDEA dependency
-    plugins 'coverage'
+    plugins 'coverage' //Bundled plugin dependencies
     pluginName 'plugin_name_goes_here'
 }

+group 'org.jetbrains'
+version '1.2' // Plugin version
 ```

-To add Gradle support to an existing project, copy the above Gradle buildscript into your `build.gradle` file, and with the Gradle executable on your system `PATH`, execute the following command on your system command line:
+To add Gradle support to an existing project, copy the above Gradle build script into your `build.gradle` file, and with the Gradle executable on your system `PATH`, execute the following commands on your system's command line:

 ```
 gradle cleanIdea
+gradle runIdea
 ```

 This will clean any existing IntelliJ IDEA configuration files and generate a new Gradle build configuration recognized by IntelliJ IDEA.
-Once your project refreshes, you should be able to view and click the Gradle tool window displayed under **View \| Tool Windows \| Gradle**.
+Once your project refreshes, you should be able to view the Gradle tool window displayed under **View \| Tool Windows \| Gradle**.
 This indicates that IntelliJ IDEA recognizes the Gradle facet.

+### 1.4.
+Add Gradle support from scratch

 The second method to add Gradle support is by creating a new project from scratch in IntelliJ IDEA and copying over any existing sources.
 This may be the preferred option in case Gradle is not able to convert an existing project.
 To do so, create a new project in IntelliJ IDEA by opening **File \| New... \| Project**, and select Gradle from the dialog box: